 - Information Sharing.
 This is in place, but will the states use the information against you if required?

 Selling on your own website or Shopify (which is NOT a marketplace facilitator) will create more compliance as your sales and transactions increase.
 Does that mean you don’t sell on your own website or sites like Shopify?
-No. You just have to track the sales and data.
+No. You have to track sales and data.